AshtonKem/Butler/README.md

 Getting Started
 ===============

 Butler contains a list of servers conveniently named butler-servers.
-Add servers in the following manor:
+Add servers in the following manner:

 ```elisp
 (add-to-list butler-servers